-This policy applies to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors, volunteers and trustees working in or on behalf of the school.
+This policy applies to all teaching, non-teaching, support, supply, peripatetic, contract staff, governors, volunteers and trustees working in or on behalf of West Haddon C of E Primary School.
 All references in this document to 'staff' or 'members of staff' should be interpreted as relating to the aforementioned unless otherwise stated.

-$^{m 1}$ For full details about how we work to prevent and respond to child on child abuse, please see Appendix B.
+$^{1}$ For full details about how we work to prevent and respond to child on child abuse, please see Appendix A.